bonitasoft/bonita-doc/md/performance-tuning.md

 This section deals with performance impact of hardware elements.

-Bonita BPM performance is very correlated to the database connectivity and its behavior.
+Bonita performance is very correlated to the database connectivity and its behavior.
 Almost everything (API call, internal processing using workers, jobs scheduling, and so on) requires a database access.
 Two elements are critical: network latency, as in most cases your database is located on another server, and the I/O of your hard drives.
 In case of issues, you should monitor these two elements and consider improvements.
 For example:

-* locate your database in the same datacenter as the Bonita BPM Engine, using gigabit network connections
+* locate your database in the same datacenter as the Bonita Engine, using gigabit network connections
 * use SSD hard drives, and RAID configuration with striping

 Network connectivity also impacts access to the engine APIs when you are not using local access, that is,